5-Day Sermon Devotion

 Reading: Matthew 5:6, John 6:35-40

 Devotional: Just as our bodies crave food and water, our souls were designed to hunger for God's righteousness.
 Are you truly hungry for God's presence and His ways?
 Or have you been filling up on the "junk food" of worldly pleasures and distractions?
-Today, intentionally "feast" on God's word.
+Today, intentionally "feast" on God's Word.
 Meditate on Scripture, spend extended time in prayer, and ask the Holy Spirit to increase your spiritual appetite.
 Remember that Jesus, Our Savior, is the Bread of Life who alone can satisfy our deepest longings.

 Day 4: Godly Sorrow and True Joy